lmagnette/hitw-2022/README.md

 # Hitw2022

+Demo project realise for a presentation during the [Hack in the Woods 2022](https://www.hackinthewoods.be/).
+This presentation has for goal to demonstrate how to convert a regular angular app into a mobile native app using capacitor.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

 ## Development server